 Although SEO spam tends to be performed for the same reason, by posting spam links and content on your site, there are different practices associated with it.

 One of the main practices associated with SEO spam is cloaking.
-This is where the information presented to the search engine is different to that hosted on the site.
+This is where the information presented to the search engine is different from that hosted on the site.

 So the page might be about hotel bookings, but the search engine is presented with content about pharmaceutical products.